wandering-nora/SV01Chronicles/README.md

 ```
 sudo raspi-config
 ```
-Connect the accelerometer to the pi
+Connect the accelerometer to the pi with twisted pairs (GND+MISO 3.3V+MOSI SCLK+CS).
+Yes I tried without, yes you need them.
+Cat 5e cable is great for it.
 ```
 VCC -> 3V3    (1)
 GND -> GND    (6)